onoxbr/color-gradient-generator/README.md

 ### `generateGradientImage(colors, width, height, direction)`

-Generates an image of a linear gradient and saves it as 'gradient.png'.
+Generates an image of a linear gradient and return the URL.

 * `colors`: Array of colors for the gradient.
 * `width`: Image width (optional).